DHTMLX/gantt-docs/data/desktop/css_overview.md

 }
 ~~~

-An example of styling Project(Summary) bars:
+- an example of styling Project(Summary) bars:

 ~~~css
 /* project */